conmccoid/Fractures-Code/Notes.md

 Long term, these approaches and the DB trick should be coded into a PETSc module.
 Short term, especially ahead of SIAM/CAIMS, we'll patch something together in FEniCSx.

+Due to the weird interplay between the nonlinearities, or just because Python shell matrices are challenging, I've had to drop the built-in PETSc Newton solver for a custom one (which I probably should have done first).
+I will still use the built-in PETSc KSP solvers.

 #### Trust region